Mechanical vs Membrane Keyboards for Remote Work: The Honest Comparison

 Membrane Keyboards

-A silicone membrane layer sits under all keys.
+A silicone membrane layer sits under all keys, based on findings from Gallup's State of the Remote Workplace report.
 Press a key, it pushes through the membrane to register.

 Pros: